Frances Serber: Political participation

 In 1937, Serber donated pottery to the UAA forerunner, the Artists Union, to raise funds for medical aid to Spanish Loyalists.

 During the 1940s, she was active in protests involving local and federal officials and Communist organizations.
 In 1940, she signed a petition to protest a federal raid on the headquarters of the Communist Party and the International Workers Office in Philadelphia.
 The signers, including Marsicano, called the raid a threat to the Bill of Rights, contending that people were not allowed to call their attorneys and documents were seized that were not in the search warrant.
 The petition was read into the Congressional Record.

 In 1941, she headed a committee in charge of an auction to raise money for the Philadelphia Committee for People's Rights Campaign to Defend the Bill of Rights.
 Also that year, she was among the members of the same group who met with the Philadelphia police chief to protest the arrests of petitioners soliciting signatures to place Communist Party candidates on the Pennsylvania ballot.
 Serber, treasurer of the group, and the three women accompanying her said they were not interested in the Communist Party but in civil liberties.
 She was president of the Philadelphia Citizens Committee to Free Earl Browder in 1942.
 The committee sent a telegram to President Roosevelt congratulating him for commuting Browder's sentence on passport violations.

 While Artists Equity president in 1966, she was the contact person for a project to sell donated artwork to raise money for artists in Florence, Italy, which had been devastated by flooding.
 In 1968, she organized a fundraiser for the campaign of Sen. Eugene McCarthy (no relation to Joseph McCarthy) whereby artists donated paintings, prints and sculptures for sale.

 Personal

 In 1928, Serber married attorney David Serber, a widower with three children.
 His oldest, Robert Serber, became an assistant to J. Robert Oppenheimer on the Manhattan Project, which developed the atomic bomb at the Los Alamos Laboratory in New Mexico in the early 1940s.
-Robert's wife Charlotte Serber, Frances’ cousin, was librarian at the facility.
+Robert's wife Charlotte Serber née Leof, Frances’ cousin, was librarian at the facility.

 By 1973, Serber had moved to Cuernavaca, Morelos, Mexico, where she died in 1978 at age 84.
 Her works are in many private collections.